2020PB/police-brutality/all-locations.md

 Two to three police officers choke a black man on the ground.
 The woman documenting this on video is then pushed away/over.

-tags: choke, shove, push, threaten, baton
+tags: choke, shove, push, threaten, baton, protestor

 id: ca-sacramento-3